Skip to content

 id string The technical ID of the access profile. id:abc1

-modified date The date the access profile was last modified, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z
+modified date The most recent date that changes were made to this access profile in ISO 8601 format.
+This includes changes made within your tenant and detected by aggregations.
+If you want to include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z

 name string The name of the access profile. name:"Acme App Admin Access"